transdigiware/blockchain/howto/ibp-console-build-network.md

 <iframe class="embed-responsive-item" id="youtubeplayer2" title="Deployment tutorial series: peer" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/PAC0PPPFxLE" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

-For more video tutorials in this series (which will show you how to create an ordering service and a channel), see [video series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/){: external}.

 ### Video transcript
 {: #transcript-peer-video}
 {: script}